tuphan-dn/crypto-gears/README.md

 To sign a transaction, each holder will independently sign and share his/her signature.
 After have all signatures, a process will combine these signatures to reconstruct a valid signature of the master privKey.

-Send & Confirm the Transaction.
+Send & Confirm the transaction.

 # Desig's Assumption